MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/vlactivation/plan-volume-activation-of-office.md

 - If you decide to use Multiple Activation Key (MAK), you enter the product key either through the [Office Customization Tool (OCT)](https://technet.microsoft.com/library/8faae8a0-a12c-4f7b-839c-24a66a531bb5.aspx#Licensing_and_user_interface) or the [Config.xml file](https://technet.microsoft.com/library/e16af71c-fed4-40da-a886-95e596c3999e.aspx#ElementPIDKey). ((Although these articles are for an earlier version of Office, the information also applies to Office 2016.)
 After Office 2016 installation, you can change the product key by using the Volume Activation Management Tool (VAMT) or the Office Software Protection Platform script ( **ospp.vbs** ).
 For more information about **ospp.vbs**, see [The ospp.vbs script](tools-to-manage-volume-activation-of-office.md#ospp).

-    For information about VAMT 3.0, see [Volume Activation Management Tool (VAMT)](tools-to-manage-volume-activation-of-office.md#vamt).
+    For information about VAMT, see [Volume Activation Management Tool (VAMT)](tools-to-manage-volume-activation-of-office.md#vamt).

 <a name="review"> </a>

 ## Review and compare activation methods

-Office Activation Technologies provides three activation methods for Office 2016: KMS, MAK, and AD DS-based activation.
+Office Activation Technologies provides three activation methods for Office 2016: KMS, MAK, and Active Directory-based activation.

 - **Key Management Service (KMS)** A client-server model in which you must install and activate a KMS host activation key on a KMS host computer.
 This establishes a local activation service in your environment.
 Office 2016 client computers connect to the local Office 2016 KMS host for activation.

 - **Multiple Activation Key (MAK)** If you use MAK, Office 2016 client computers are activated online by using the Microsoft-hosted activation servers or by telephone.

-- **AD DS-based activation** Available only for Office 2016 on Windows 8 and Windows Server 2012.
-AD DS-based activation can activate all Office 2016 volume license clients throughout a domain.
-You set up AD DS-based activation from either a Windows 8 volume license edition computer or a Windows Server 2012 computer.
+- **Active Directory-based activation** Available only for Office 2016 on Windows 8 and Windows Server 2012.
+Active Directory-based activation can activate all Office 2016 volume license clients throughout a domain.
+You set up AActive Directory-based activation from either a Windows 8 volume license edition computer or a Windows Server 2012 computer.

 The kind of key that you install determines the activation method.
 All Office 2016 volume license editions have the KMS client key pre-installed.
 You do not have to enter a product key if you are deploying KMS clients.
 If you want to use MAK activation, you have to enter the correct MAK.